Climate refugees

 Every year climate change causes negative impacts on economics, health and people’s social life.
 All of those factors affect people’s living conditions.
 Therefore, people are forced to leave their homes and the term “climate refugees” appears.
 Due to climate change, people’s fundamental human rights such as the right to self-determination, the right to health, and the right to housing are in danger as well.
 It is crucial to protect people’s rights and educate society about climate change's impact on people's living quality in order to make this phenomenon more seen and understood globally.

 This article is a part of the project “Youth for Climate change!” which is implemented by Global Citizens‘ Academy (Lithuania) together with “Stebėk teises” (Lithuania), Peace Action (Estonia), Crossing Borders (Denmark).
-This publication has been produced with financial support from the Nordic Council of Ministers.
+This publication has been produced with financial support from the Nordic Council of Ministers Office in Lithuania.
 The content of this publication is the sole responsibility of the coordinators of this project and does not necessarily reflect the views or policies of the Nordic Council of Ministers.

 References: